dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 This section explains how to connect to or query the dbt Semantic Layer Proxy Server to return model data, metric data, and so on.

-When the dbt Semantic Layer is configured, dbt Cloud provides a Proxy Server endpoint that users can connect to as though it's a Snowflake-hosted endpoint.
-When queries are submitted, dbt Cloud will:
+When you configure the dbt Semantic Layer, dbt Cloud provides a Proxy Server endpoint that users can connect to as though it's a Snowflake-hosted endpoint.
+Once the queries are submitted, dbt Cloud will:

-1. Compile dbt-sql queries into valid Snowflake SQL
+1. Compile dbt-sql queries into valid Snowflake SQL,
-2. Execute that compiled SQL against the Snowflake data platform
+2. Execute the compiled SQL against the Snowflake data platform,
-3. Return the results to the client
+3. Return the results to the client.

-Replace the hostname in your existing Snowflake connection with the relevant dbt Cloud Proxy Server URL (for example, `abc123.proxy.cloud.getdbt.com`), and all queries you submit through the endpoint will be compiled en route to the data platform.
+Replace the hostname in your existing data platform connection with the relevant dbt Cloud Proxy Server URL (for example, `abc123.proxy.cloud.getdbt.com`).
+All queries you submit through the endpoint will be compiled en route to the data platform.*

-_Note: This approach will change with the new Semantic Layer connection, which will be able to query all data platforms supported in dbt Cloud via dedicated JDBC/ODBC drivers (and eventually an API)._
+*_Note: This approach will change with the new Semantic Layer connection, which will be able to query all data platforms supported in dbt Cloud through dedicated JDBC/ODBC drivers, and eventually an API._

 <!--- tabs for running models and running metrics --->